intel/iot-js-api/api/ble/README.md

 The `startadvertising()` method runs the following steps:
 - Return a [`Promise`](../README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
 - If `options.connectable` is not `true`, then set `options.connectable` to `false`.
 - If `options.minInterval` is `undefined`, set `options.minInterval` to a platform default value.
 Otherwise, if it is a number, and it is smaller than 100 or bigger than 32000, reject `promise` with `TypeError`.
-Otherwise set `options.minInterval` to that value rounded down to the nearest value dividable by 100.
+Otherwise, set `options.minInterval` to that value rounded down to the nearest value dividable by 100.
 - If `options.maxInterval` is `undefined`, set `options.maxInterval` to a platform default value.
 Otherwise, if it is a number, and it is smaller than 100 or bigger than 32000, reject `promise` with `TypeError`.
-Otherwise set `options.maxInterval` to that value rounded down to the nearest value dividable by 100.
+Otherwise, set `options.maxInterval` to that value rounded down to the nearest value dividable by 100.
 - If `advertisement` is not an object, reject `promise` with `TypeError`.
 - If `advertisement.scanResponse` is an object and `advertisement.scanResponse.name` is a string or `advertisement.scanResponse.date` is a [`Buffer`](../README.md/#buffer) object, then let `scanResponse` be `advertisement.scanResponse`.
 - If `advertisement.data` is a [`Buffer`](../README.md/#buffer) object, let `buffer` take that value.
-- Otherwise let `buffer` be an empty `Buffer`, and use the properties of `advertisement` (when defined) to prepare `buffer` based on the following properties of `advertisement`.
+- Otherwise, let `buffer` be an empty `Buffer`, and use the properties of `advertisement` (when defined) to prepare `buffer` based on the following properties of `advertisement`.
 The algorithm on how to prepare `buffer` is described in the Bluetooth specification, and the platform may have an API to support that.
   * `uuids` is an array of Bluetooth UUID strings representing services; if specified, implementations SHOULD add them to the advertisement packet `buffer` compliant to the Bluetooth specification.
   * `serviceData` is an object with two properties, a UUID string `uuid` and a `Buffer` object `data`.
 Implementations should add `uuid` and `data` to `buffer`, if there is sufficient space in the advertisement packet.
-If there is no space, skip to the next step.
+If there is not sufficient space, skip to the next step.
   * `manufacturerData` is an object with two properties, a number `manufacturerId` and a `Buffer` data.
 Implementations should add `manufacturerId` and `data` to `buffer`, if there is sufficient space in the advertisement packet.
-If there is no space, skip to the next step.
+If there is not sufficient space, skip to the next step.
   * `deviceClass` is a number.
 If specified, implementations should add it to `buffer`, if there is sufficient space in the advertisement packet.
-If there is no space, skip to the next step.
+If there is not sufficient space, skip to the next step.
   * `includeTxPower` is a boolean value.
 If `true`, then implementations should add the transmit power to the advertisement packet, if there is space.
 If not, skip to the next step.
 - Request the underlying platform to start sending the prepared advertisement packet `buffer` with the options specified in `options`.
 If the request fails, reject `promise` with an `Error` object `error` that has `error.message` set to `"BluetoothStartAdvertisement"`.
 - If the implementation can read the advertisement options used by the platform for this advertisement, set `options.minInterval` and `options.maxInterval` to the actual values used by the platform.